 I play the sax but not extremely well (not because I am untalented...I have promise.... but because I have only played about six years and, considering, I'm pretty hot).
 I play on Wednesdays with people who are way better than me in Vermont, plus in a Latin ensemble and in a jazz ensemble, and I go to France to play in the summer.
 I can carry my weight in a conversation.
 I love adrenaline-related sports that force you to live in the moment (I love being wet and scared and warm at the same time).
-This means windsurfing and previously kitesurfing (I abandonned kitesurfing and my gear is on permanent loan to a friend in NC), whitewater kayaking, scuba.
+This means windsurfing these days, though I used to do a lot of whitewater kayaking and dabbled in kitesurfing and scuba .
 My heart is in the tropics and I have my own place in the Venezuelan Caribbean where I spend my winters windsurfing.
 I travel a lot, I used to meditate daily (Vipassana) but fell off the wagon.
 I know how to treat a woman (whatever that means), though I never did get the toilet seat thing down very well.
 So as long as your emotions are not too seriously tied to toilet seat position, don't worry...I will treat them extremely well.
 Every day I am less of a vegetarian- I love animals but I eat whole schools of fish (yes, I know they are animals), and meat, and occasionally something gross like a chili dog too.
 I push my limits at the gym though I don't particularly enjoy it.
 I can be very open or very closed, depending upon the people I am with.
 And by the way...I'm not lonely.
 I never seek information not freely offered and never share anything about my friends with others without their permission, regardless of where the friendships go.
 And I definitely don't stalk.
 It would make me feel too much like a schnauzer.

 OK, now the hard stuff.
 Why am I here?
 It's a good question you are bound to ask really soon if I don't tell you now.
 I'm not prone to self-analysis, so I have to think about it a little.
 Here is my story.
 I was married faithfully for about 19 years . working as a physician, divorced since January 2008 and separated much longer.